 The Bank is working to reduce the use of the main raw materials.
 This year, the Paper-Less project that replaces paper with digital means, stepped up a gear.
-The project is a significant factor contributing to the 27% year-on-year decrease in paper consumption training days in the Group's personally
+The project is a significant factor contributing to the 27% year-on-year decrease in paper consumption of the managers in the Group, including FIBI's CEO, are women